-At 53, he is incarcerated at Childersburg Work Release, a minimum-security facility in Alpine, Alabama, serving out the remainder of a 35-year enhanced sentence for one count of burglary of an unoccupied store from an incident in 1994 where nothing was stolen, and two counts of illegal possession of a credit card from 1996, charges to which he pleaded innocent.
+At 53, he is incarcerated at Childersburg Work Release, a minimum-security facility in Alpine, Alabama.
+He’s serving the remainder of a 35-year enhanced sentence for one count of burglary of an unoccupied store from an incident in 1994 where nothing was stolen.
+The rest of the sentence stems from two counts of illegal possession of a credit card from 1996, charges to which he pleaded innocent.

 But these charges aren’t even the reason Bethel is currently behind bars.
 It was a parole violation that sent him back after being granted parole in October 2017.

 His experience is an example of how even when someone is fortunate enough to be paroled in a state with a low parole grant rate, they can quickly be sent back to Alabama’s dangerously overcrowded prisons over small violations.
 In Bethel’s case, returning to his small town where it seems residents and police only see him as someone who has been to prison made starting over a challenge and ultimately led to his return to prison, Bethel and his older sister said.

 “I paid my fees every month and I reported every month,” Bethel told the Southern Poverty Law Center in late November.
 “I even passed all the drug tests, I don’t do drugs anyway, but I took all the tests they wanted me to.
 I did everything the parole board wanted me to do upon my release, and then I get a violation.”